tldr-pages/tldr/pages/common/netlify.md

 > Deploy sites and configure continuous deployment to the Netlify platform.
 > More information: <https://www.netlify.com/docs/cli/>.

-- Login to a Netlify account:
+- Login to the Netlify account:

 `netlify login`